 - Badly Drawn Roy: Roy does this when he snores.

 - In non-English versions of Meet the Robinsons, where Lizzy originally held up a piece of paper reading "Boring!" in reponse to Lewis' show-and-tell, the paper instead reads "Zzzzz".

-- Garfield is known to have Z's in a speech bubble.
+- The titular Garfield is known to have Z's in a speech bubble.
 Unusually, it's usually only a single Z.